lnqs/textual-image/README.md

 ## Demonstration

-Once installed, run demo application to see the module in action.
+Once installed, run the demo application to see the module in action.

 For a demonstration of the Rich renderable, use:
 ```sh